SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_Availability/Availability_Parameters.md

 keywords: Availability parameters
 ---

-# Available parameters in Availability
+# Available parameters in the EPM Availability solution

-## Aggregated parameters in Availability
+## Aggregated parameters

 This section lists the aggregated parameters for each topology level in the Availability branch of the EPM Solution.